amoreX/testing/README.md

 - Advised to once run all the files one by one e.g. npx tsx index.ts or npx tsx calendar.ts , as thats how claude will try to run them , so best to try khudse ek bar and see if any errors or shit
 - Mainly 3 files only : calendar.ts , index.ts and voice.ts
 - once pasted into claude_desktop_config , restart claude desktop and u should be able to go to claude dekstop settings and see the available tools , if errors check logs and put in gpt
+- Claude runs all the files by itself so you dont need to specifically run each one , claude looks at its config_dekstop thingy and runs them with the specified arguements one by one by itself.
+  ### IMPORTANT: IF ERRORS OR DK WHAT DOING CHECK HARKIRAT KA MCP WALA VIDEO , JUST CHECK MCP INTEGRATION KA PART ITS BARELY 7 MINS BUT VERY HELPFUL

 ## Procedure to use with mcphost:
 - Use the config.json file as --config file for mcphost , just again make sure to change the file location in config file to your location .